jva15/Blender-TrailEffects/README.md

   1. click the Effects side tab and look for 'SwordTrail'
   2. Switch to pose mode and click the bone you want to trace after.
   3. Select a mode: (Generate is the only one available at the moment)
-  4. Once everything is to you liking, click 'SwordTrail' (yea, i just realized that i need to change the names)
+  4. Once everything is to your liking, click 'SwordTrail' (yea, i just realized that i need to change the names)
   5. a trail will be an armature will be generated and baked as a seperate armature You can also change the material if you'd rather use a different one. just keep in mind that the U(x axis) of the default textures are flipped incase your thinking of using that as a reference or base.